-Whether you follow a few YouTube demonstrations, buy a DVD, or join a class, it’s a good idea to try your hand at a little yoga on land before hitting the water.
+Whether you follow a few YouTube yoga health and wellness demonstrations, buy a DVD, or join a class, it’s a good idea to try your hand at a little yoga on land before hitting the water.

 Sarah Sackville in her article Fundamentals of SUP Yoga – How to Get Started describes what SUP yoga is, “The yoga practice most commonly used is Vinyasa.
 Vinyasa practice is a series of “flows” that are designed to increase muscle strength, endurance, flexibility, and reduce levels of stress.
 They aren’t the crazy put yourself in pretzel poses, so they are better suited for a wobbly surface.”

 Downward-Facing Dog sounds a bit strange if you’ve never been to a yoga class before.
 Attend a class or two first and learn some of the basic yoga positions.